 Interested in learning more about the annual NAHM celebration?
 Please contact Hayden Greene at email@example.com

-Advised jointly by Columbia University and Barnard College, the Black Heritage Month celebration annually features an Opening Reception, panel discussions, a networking social with faculty members from the Institute for Research in African-American studies, film screenings, Fashion/Culture Show, art exhibits, and much more!
+Advised jointly by Columbia University and Barnard College, the Black History Month celebration annually features an Opening Reception, panel discussions, a networking social with faculty members from the Institute for Research in African-American studies, film screenings, Fashion/Culture Show, art exhibits, and much more!

 For questions, please contact the BHM Advisory team: